The Facts About California’s AB1825 Sexual Harassment Law

 Employers must track the training given to each employee and keep accurate records.

 The law allows for either individual tracking or training year tracking.
 Individual tracking consists of making sure that every employee is trained for 2 hours every 2 years based on the date of the individual’s training.
 Training year tracking consists of training every supervisory employee by the end of the calendar year every two years.
 Keep in mind that newly hired supervisors must be trained within 6 months of their date of hire.
-When using training year tracking make sure that new supervisors join the training the next year after hire to insure that 2 years does not elapse between trainings.
+When using training year tracking make sure that new supervisors join the training the next year after hire to ensure that 2 years does not elapse between trainings.

 Tracking is extremely important in the event of a lawsuit.
 Providing the court with a complete and accurate training record could be essential in preparing an affirmative defense in harassment litigation and could lower the severity of punitive damages and fines in a discrimination claim.
 Although providing the training does not itself shield a business from litigation, it can mitigate the effects of a legal action.